NJ and NY Radon Testing

 Radon is a colorless, odorless, tasteless radioactive gas that comes from the breakdown of naturally occurring uranium in the soil and rock.
 Radon enters homes through openings that in contact with the ground like cracks in the foundation and slab, opening around pipes and sump pumps.
 Radon is the second leading cause of lung cancer in the U.S.A. resulting in 15,000-22,000 deaths per year.
 The more radon you are exposed to and the longer the exposure, the greater the risk of eventually developing lung cancer.
-The New Jersey Department of Environmental Protection (DEP) recommends that all homes be tested for radon.
-Total Home Inspection Services will do a thorough NJ Radon Testing on your home.
+The New Jersey Department of Environmental Protection (DEP) and the New York State Department of Health recommend that all homes be tested for radon.
+Total Home Inspection Services will do a thorough NJ or NY Radon Testing on your home.

 Q: How do you test for Radon?

 A single term test of 2 – 7 days can be used to determine the radon level in your home.
 This is usually done at the time of of the home inspection and should be carried out by a licensed technician.
 The licensed technician should install the test and pick it up.

 All inspectors with Total Home Inspection Services are licensed by the states of New Jersey or New York to perform radon tests.

 Q: How is the test conducted and what are the requirements?